JonEG/typo3-certifications/notes/02-software-development-standards/sql-data-management.md

 Goals:

-- [ ] I know how to perform data retrieval and manipulation using SQL commands
+- [ ] I know how to perform data retrieval and manipulation using SQL commands.
-- [ ] I know how to manage and update records effectively in a relational database
+- [ ] I know how to manage and update records effectively in a relational database.
-- [ ] I know how to implement practices to ensure data integrity and consistency during operations
+- [ ] I know how to implement practices to ensure data integrity and consistency during operations.

 ---